usecannon/cannon/packages/website/content/docs.md

 **Optional Inputs**

 - `args` - Specifies the arguments to provide the constructor function
+- `abiOf` - An array of contract artifacts that you've already deployed with Cannon.
+This is useful when deploying proxy contracts.
 - `abi` - Specifies the contract that should be used for the ABI.
-This is useful when deploying proxy contracts.
 - `libraries` - An array of contract action names that deploy libraries this contract depends on. **Make sure you also specify these steps in a `depends` input to make sure the libraries are deployed prior to this step.**
+- `from` - Address to send the transaction from.
+It
+- `salt` - The salt is a string which, when changed, will result in a new contract deployment. (_Default: ''_)
+- `create2` - Uses `CREATE2` resulting in the same contract deployment address across networks (assuming the same contract bytecode, constructor arguments, and salt are used). (_Default: false_)

 **Outputs**
 This action updates the return object by adding an entry to the `contracts` key with the action’s name.
 The value of the entry is an object with the following properties: